brandur/sorg/content/passages-drafts/001-portland.md

 ![Salt & Straw](/assets/passages/001-portland/L1010474@2x.jpg)

-Keiko seemed a little agitated throughout our time in line.
+Keiko seemed a little agitated during our time in line.
 I assumed it was for the same reason that I was agitated, namely that we were spending half our day waiting for ice cream, but it turned out to be something else entirely.
 The man who'd been standing directly in front of us in line had